 Food Preservation Methods

-Salt and edible oils are two main preservatives which are used for ages that prevent the microbial growth.
+Salt and edible oils are two main preservatives which are used since ages to prevent microbial growth.
 This is why we add extra oil to pickles.
 Preservation by salt is known as salting.
-Salting helps to preserve fruits for the long term.
+Salting helps to preserve fruits for a long term.
 Meats and fishes can also be preserved by salting.

 Heat and Cold Methods

 Refrigerators have very low temperatures.
-Since microbes do not get optimum temperature they need for growth, their growth will be inhibited.
-Pasteurization developed by Louis Pasteur is used till today to preserve milk.
+Since microbes do not get optimum temperature they need for growth, their growth is inhibited.
+Pasteurization developed by Louis Pasteur is used until today to preserve milk.

 The principle behind all these methods is either to reduce the temperature conditions required for microbial growth or to evaporate the water content.